owlchester/kanka-docs/docs/guides/bulk.md

 ## Remove

 My favourite option.
 You've created this great story with a whole kingdom of humans, dwarves, hobbits and elves.
 You're rightfully proud of your work, well done champ!
-However, during session 1, your players killed the prince, eat all the king's food, and drew multiple phallus on the castle walls before setting it on fire.
+However, during session 1, your players killed the prince, ate all the king's food, and drew multiple phallus on the castle walls before setting it on fire.
 Such a shame, you had high hopes for this group. _Sigh_.
 Oh well, let's delete all of their characters from the campaign in a single swoop.
 No hard feelings, really.
 They had it coming.
 Don't forget to [kick them out of the campaign](/features/campaigns/members) while you're at it.
 Purge the filth from these fertile lands.